RenatodaCostaSantos/Machine-Learning---Lessons/Supervised ML/README.md

-This folder contains my lesson about supervised machine learning models.
+This folder contains my lesson notes about supervised machine-learning models.